 - Toast bread.
 Place bread, cut side up, on a baking sheet and toast in preheated oven until lightly browned.

 - Add garlic aioli, cheese and olive tapenade.
-Spread garlic aioli evenly over bread, top with Parmesan cheese and olive tapenade mixture.
+Spread garlic aioli evenly over bread, top with olive tapenade mixture.
+Top that with a blend of cheeses for cheesiness and also as the glue to hold it all together.

 - Slice and serve.
 Remove, cut and serve!